SPECIAL REPORT-How a corporate PR machine is trying to kill a Wall Street tax

 “Strategically, we wanted this to be about the people, and I wanted people to be the face of this,” he said, adding: “These are issues that affect voters.
 Without these types of efforts they don’t hear about it.”

-The firm would not discuss its relationship with Tackeff, the Partnership representative in New Hampshire, or say whether he was paid for his efforts.
+Barnhart confirmed that Tackeff, the Partnership representative in New Hampshire, was a contract employee.

 Locust Street also tried to shape public opinion in Iowa, whose first-in-the-nation caucus was held on Feb.
 3. The Partnership attempted to recruit Democratic officials to put their names to op-ed media commentaries declaring their opposition to any financial transaction tax because it allegedly would harm mom-and-pop savers by shrinking their retirement accounts.